pyrevo/ClusterScan/README.md

 We have tested ClusterScan on [Ubuntu](https://www.ubuntu.com/) (v14.04LTS+).
 ClusterScan is distributed under the [GNU General Public License (GPL) Version 3](https://www.gnu.org/licenses/gpl-3.0.en.html).

 ## Docker installation:
 ClusterScan can also be used in a docker container.
 Docker is an open source project intended to provide tools to performs operating-system-level virtualization also known as containerization.
 More information can be found [here](https://www.docker.com/what-docker).
 In order to use ClusterScan in a docker container, you must install the docker engine and the docker ClusterScan image.
+You can find a complete Linux installation guide of the docker engine following this [link](https://docs.docker.com/install/linux/docker-ce/ubuntu/).

 ### Installing docker engine
 If you already have the docker engine installed on your machine, you can skip this step.
 To install the docker engine you simply have to type: